 - The protoplasm contains 70s type of ribosomes and mesosomes.
-Also, there are no membrane-bound cell organelles (like plastids, mitochondria, ER, etc) are present in the bacterial protoplasm.
+Also, there are no membrane-bound cell organelles (like plastids, mitochondria, ER, etc.) in the bacterial protoplasm.

-- Most of them are heterotrophic, and some of them are autotrophic.
+- Most of the bacteria are heterotrophic, and some are autotrophic.

 - In autotrophs, various types of photosynthetic pigments (like bacteriochlorophyll, bacterioviridin, and carotenoids) are present in their bodies.